Adrian-Wojas/blog/updating-normalize.md

 &ensp;&ensp;~~overflow: visible;~~ [2]
 ~~}~~

-[1] - Firefox has a proper box-sizing and height see: [link to github](https://github.com/necolas/normalize.css/pull/817)
+[1] - Firefox has a proper box-sizing and height see: [link to pull request](https://github.com/necolas/normalize.css/pull/817)
 [2] - Rule for IE, deleted

 >~~pre {